A complete guide to AQA A-Level History

 Source and interpretation skills are tested differently on each paper.
 Paper 1 asks you to evaluate the arguments made by published historians; Paper 2 asks you to evaluate primary sources written at the time.
 Strong answers in both cases follow the same logic: Identify the argument or message, weigh it against your own knowledge, and judge its convincingness or value.

 The most common weakness on source questions is to summarise rather than evaluate.
-A summary of what a source says scores at level 1 or 2.
-To reach level 4 or 5 you need to test the source against your own knowledge, comment on the provenance, and reach a clear judgement.
+Mark schemes credit evaluation over summary; weighing the source against your own knowledge and provenance pushes you into the higher bands.
 Practising one source question a week against the mark scheme is the fastest way to improve.

 5 tips for AQA A-Level History revision